CowZix/website/content/recipes/tart.md

 - 2oz Unsalted Butter
 - 3g Gelatin Powder
 ## Directions
-1. Bloom gelatin in about 5g of water
+1. Bloom gelatin in about 5g of water.
 2. Zest the lemons and combine zest with sugar, eggs, and salt.
 3. Juice the lemons and add juice to the saucepan.
 4. Bring to low heat and stir constantly until the mixture begins to thicken.